Piroheptine

 Piroheptine (brand name Trimol) is an anticholinergic and antihistamine used as an antiparkinsonian agent.

 Piroheptine was observed to prevent the reuptake of dopamine and is therefore a DRI.

-Piroheptine comes from a family of drugs that includes Pridefine & Etifelmine.
+Piroheptine comes from a family of drugs that includes pridefine and etifelmine.

+Synthesis

+Piroheptine can be synthesized starting from 5-(3-bromopropylidene)-10,11-dihydro-5H-dibenzo[a,d]cycloheptene (1) and acetonitrile which react via catalysis by stannic chloride (SnCl4) to give 2-methyl-3-(10,11-dihydro-5H-dibenzo[a,d] cycloheptene-5-ylidene)-1-pyrroline (2).
+Quaternization of the product with ethyl iodide affords the alkyl immonium ion (3).
+Reduction of the Schiff base with sodium borohydride then affords the product, piroheptine (4).